 Cullen is responsible for Landus Cooperative’s dairy, beef and swine nutrition manufacturing businesses.
 Under his leadership, SoyPlus, SoyChlor and PasturChlor branded dairy nutrition products, which are marketed domestically and internationally, saw significant growth.
 Cullen has more than 20 years of experience in the cooperative system in management, sales and manufacturing operations, including oversight for HACCP and ISO certifications.
 Cullen holds a bachelor’s degree in agricultural business from Northwest Missouri State University.

 Barker oversees Landus Cooperative’s technology, integrating every aspect of the business and providing real-time data internally and to customers.
 In his nearly three-decade career, Barker has implemented business intelligence strategies, modernized companies’ online presences and improved customer experiences.
 Barker has served in IT leadership roles at Ingram Barge Company, The Manitowac Company and Ford Company.
 He graduated from Purdue University and holds PMP Certification from the Project Management Institute.

 Tim UnruhChief Agronomy Officer

 Unruh oversees Landus Cooperative’s agronomy business, including sales, marketing, product procurement and precision ag.
 Previously he enjoyed a long career in various segments of the agriculture industry, at companies that include Winfield United, John Deere Financial and Helena Chemical.
 Unruh holds a bachelor’s degree in business from Ashford University.

-Vice President: Jim Carlson, Gowrie, Iowa
+President: Jim Carlson, Gowrie, Iowa

 Ron Buse, Lake City, Iowa